Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

-Check out: Nepal Telecom’s VoLTE Service
+Check out: Nepal Telecom launches VoLTE Service

 For payment, the company also uses the USSD channel which has a fast response.
 Then, by typing the USSD code, the users can make offline transactions.
-This option is much secure than SMS too.
+This option is much more secure than SMS too.
 It will also help non-smartphone users and digitally illiterate people to access such payments.